 - Fujiwara–Kato’s theory chooses to take Raynaud’s theory to the next level by constructing something akin to the ‘Zariski–Riemann space’ of a formal scheme.
 Roughly this is something like an inverse limit over all formal schemes which have isomorphic generic fiber.

-All of these theories are relatively different in their presentation even though they generally capture, at their heart, the same theory.
+All of these theories are relatively different in their presentation even though they generally capture, at their heart, the same theory (except for the theory of diamonds as already mentioned).
 In fact, one of the many strengths of rigid analytic geometry is that one can move between these various theories to use their different strengths.
 For example, there might be some powerful argument utilizing the well-behaved topology of Berkovich spaces that is completely invisible (or certainly much less obvious) from the perspective Huber.

 The point of these posts

-This series of posts is meant to introduce the reader to rigid geometry in terms of these four perspectives: the classical Tate perspective on rigid spaces, the perspective of Raynaud’s formal fiber, the perspective of Berkovich spaces and Huber’s perspective in terms of adic spaces.
-We shall briefly mention Fujiwara–Kato’s perspective, though we will not have a full post devoted to it.
+This series of posts is meant to introduce the reader to rigid geometry in terms of these perspectives: the classical Tate perspective on rigid spaces, the perspective of Raynaud and Fujiwara–Kato in terms of rigid fibers of formal schemes, the perspective of Berkovich spaces, Huber’s perspective in terms of adic spaces, and Scholze’s theory of diamonds.

 These posts are mainly meant to be high-level introductions, focusing on giving some major definitions, major results, quirky examples and observations, but no real proofs.
 In particular, we will (of course) not go into any real detail here.
 For this, I highly suggest the following sets of notes/books: